-5.28.
+- 5.24.
 The decision to permit enabling development in accordance with this policy should only be in exceptional circumstances and as a last resort when all other options to secure the future of a heritage asset in the public interest have been explored and found unfeasible.
-Where a preliminary assessment indicates that the development proposals would not result in public benefit this policy should not be applied.
-A Statement of Justification will be required demonstrating that all of the following criteria are met:
+Where a preliminary assessment indicates that the development proposals would not result in public benefit this policy should not be applied. - information as is necessary to allow the Council, to make an informed decision upon the application.

-- It will not materially harm the heritage values of the place or its setting; - It avoids detrimental fragmentation of management of the place; - It will secure the long-term future of the place and, where applicable, its continued use for a sympathetic purpose; - It is necessary to resolve problems arising from the inherent needs of the place, rather than the circumstances of the present owner, or the purchase price paid; - Sufficient subsidy is not available from any other source; - It is demonstrated that the amount of enabling development is the minimum necessary to secure the future of the place, and that its form minimises harm to other public interests; and - The public benefit of securing the future of the heritage asset through such enabling development decisively outweighs the dis-benefits of departing from the normal policy presumption of the local development plan. - A Statement of Justification should also include sufficient, detailed financial information as is necessary to allow the Council, to make an informed decision upon the application.
 The Statement of Justification should be informed by appropriately qualified expertise and should be informed by an understanding of the asset and its significance.
-In particular, the information provided on the enabling development component should be sufficiently detailed to allow the planning authority to validate the need for, and assess the scale of the enabling development; and consider the impact on private concerns where this coincides with the public interest.
+In particular, the information provided on the enabling development component should be sufficiently detailed to allow the planning authority to validate the need for and assess the scale of the enabling development; and consider the impact on private concerns where this coincides with the public interest.
 The onus is on the developer to demonstrate that sufficient funds are not available from any other source.
-Enabling development must always be justified by the inherent lack of viability of the heritage asset, not an owner's inability to fund a commercially viable scheme. - 5.30.
+Enabling development must always be justified by the inherent lack of viability of the heritage asset, not an owner's inability to fund a commercially viable scheme. - 5.26.
 Planning permission for enabling development may be subject to planning conditions to ensure that public benefits are delivered or alternatively a planning agreement may be required.